Can Your Employer Require You to Work Overtime in Florida?

 From retail and hospitality workers to healthcare and IT professionals, hard-working employees are wronged by employers all the time, and we pursue justice to help you get the compensation you deserve so you can get your career back on track.
 We understand how stressful it can be financially and personally and are here to provide expert legal guidance.

 If you have been required to work mandatory overtime, have you been appropriately compensated?
-Make sure to watch your paychecks closely and go back and check older ones too.
-Remember, time-and-a-half your regular hourly rate is the standard rate for all non-exempt employees.
-Employers are always looking at their bottom line and may be avoiding paying you what you are due.
-There are circumstances when the “time and a half” rule does not apply but employers who utilize these alternative methods (one method is commonly referred to as “Chinese Overtime”) often make errors or misapply the alternate approaches.
-We can review those often confusing calculations with you.
+Make sure to watch your paychecks closely and go back and check older ones, too.
+Remember, time-and-a-half, your regular hourly rate is the standard rate for all non-exempt employees.
+Employers are always looking at their bottom line, and might be avoiding paying you what you are due.

 Have you been wronged by your employer in another way?
 We handle comprehensive areas of employment law and stand up to powerful employers who violate the